iworks/og/readme.txt

 * twitter:image - the same like og:image
 * twitter:player - the same like og:video

-= What plugin add for single WooCommerce product? =
+= What plugin add for a single WooCommerce product? =

 * og:price:amount - price amount
 * og:price:currency - price currency
 * og:availability - stock status

-= I installed OG and ... nothing happen! =
+= I installed OG and ... nothing happens! =

 Please be patient, sometimes you need more a day to see results.
 The reason of this is cache on Facebook.
 But check your plugins too and if you use and caching plugins, try to do "flush cache" on your site.

 = How to filter values? =